-With debt settlement, you still owe the same lenders but you owe them less.
-It reduces your loan principal.
+With debt settlement, you still owe the same lenders but you may owe them less.
+It can reduce your loan principal.
 With debt consolidation, you no longer owe your original lenders.
 However, your principal stays the same.

 Debt settlement involves dealing with an existing creditor, who can choose to accept or reject a settlement offer.
 Consolidation does not require consultation with your current creditors, making it more likely to be accomplished on your terms.

 When you settle a debt, it is gone forever.
 Debt consolidation may leave you in debt for a longer period of time.
 Additionally, you also may be required to put up property — perhaps a home or car — as collateral for a consolidated loan.
 If you can’t make payments, you risk losing your collateral.

 How They Are Similar